bwsw/cs-kv-storage/README.md

 ##### Parameters

 All parameters are optional.
-If both page and scroll parameters specified scroll is used.
+If both page and scroll parameters are specified scroll is used.

 | Parameter  | Description |
 | ----- | ----------- |